kelemen/JTrim/readme.md

 ==========

 - Dependency: none
-- State of progress: 1.3.2-alpha
+- State of progress: 1.3.3-alpha
-- Javadoc state: all the public api should be documented
+- Javadoc state: all the public api is documented
 - Test state: quite thorough, high coverage

 Read the [short guide](https://github.com/kelemen/JTrim/wiki/JTrim-Core) of JTrim Core or browse the